 The Tompkins County Community Beautification Program was established in 2002 with funds from the Tompkins County Tourism Program and the Hotel Room Tax, an additional 5% paid by guests at local hotels, motels and bed-and-breakfasts to support tourism initiatives.
-The goal of the program is to improve the landscaping and appearance of places where tourists might go.
+The primary goal of our Community Beautification program is to increase the perception of Ithaca and Tompkins County as an outstandingly beautiful community that is in sync with seasonal rhythms, that is easy for visitors to navigate, that is beautiful to live in and a joy to visit through the installation and maintenance of abundant plantings, particularly in areas where tourists go.
 In the City of Ithaca, this is accomplished through the efforts of a group of volunteers called the Beautification Brigade.
 If you are interested in volunteering with the Beautification Brigade, please contact us.

 The Community Beautification Program was featured on a Pegasys (local cable community access) television show 'Cayuga Lake Heritage'.
 You can watch the show on line HERE.